-As specific actions, we established the "guidelines for employee action," which stipulated actions to be taken by employees, sections and companies, and kept employees informed.
+As specific actions, we established the "guidelines for employee action," which stipulated actions to be taken by employees, sections and companies, and kept employees informed when there is a suspected outbreak of infections.

 We also developed a BCP for each business section, with several triggers to invoke the BCP depending on the infection ratio, to maintain business continuity even under a high infection situation.